materialdigital/pmd-server/docs/pages/services/pyiron.md

 Morever, we assume the following:

-- We need Keycloak as the user's authentication provider.
+- This setup uses Keycloak as identity provider.
 Therefore, a client id and secret are needed.
-- For simplicity, we assume that all jobs are run on the same server as the jupyterhub.
+- For simplicity, we assume that all jobs are run on the same server as the jupyterhub container.
 - The configuration of the hostnames is assumed to be done separately by the admin, e.g. creating the A-record, etc